NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ---
 # EZ Add-Ons

-EZ Wild Apricot Web Designer has a growing number of Add-ons that can be used to extend it's functionality.
+EZ WildApricot Web Designer has a growing number of Add-ons that can be used to extend it's functionality.
 To install an add-on, simply place the add-on file into the `ez-addons` folder.
 Next, add the following code to your JavaScript configuration:

 `ez_addons = [];`